synergyjs/synergyjs.org/pages/api.md

     element is appended into a document-
     connected element */
   },
+  postupdateCallback(prevState) {
+    /* Invoked each time the view is updated.
+This method is not called
+    after the initial render. prevState is
+    an object representing the state of
+    the viewmodel prior to the last update */
+  },
   disconnectedCallback() {
     /* Invoked each time the custom
     element is disconnected from the